OrangeU Going? events are different. We go above and beyond to educate, empower, and connect attendees.

 Attendees learn about the state of juvenile justice in New York, getting a snapshot of the issues and statistics plaguing our system.

 Data increasingly informs our daily lives, but should it also inform our approach to juvenile justice?
-It's said that "Numbers don't lie," but some experts claim data is not value neutral or objective.
-Currently, data is used to analyze nonprofit programs, inform policing strategies, and influence the parole process.
-Expert panelists will dive into questions such as where does data fall short, do algorithmic risk assessments work, and can data help craft better policy?
+It’s said “Numbers don’t lie,” but some experts claim data is not value neutral or objective.
+Experts will dive into questions such as where does data fall short, do algorithmic risk assessments work, and can data help craft better policy?

-Experts impacted impacted by the system - such as formerly incarcerated people - outline the shortfalls of current policy, what New York should be working toward, and how to get there.
-Panelists will discuss measures such as Raise the Age - which takes effect this October, the decriminalization of marijuana, bail reform, and educational and employment policies.
-Panelists describe what youth criminalization looks like, how it impacts our city, and how New Yorkers can challenge it through people power, language, education, and employment.
+Formerly incarcerated New Yorkers, people of color, and youth impacted by the system outline the shortfalls of current policy, what New York should be working toward, and how to get there.
+Panelists will discuss measures such as Raise the Age, bail reform, the school-to-prison pipeline, and post-incarceration employment.

 Tickets limited and must be requested.
 Please complete the below form to request your ticket.
 Selected attendees will be notified via email.
 Please complete information you are comfortable being shared with fellow attendees in order to make it easier for you to connect with like-minded, passionate New Yorkers.
 If your plans change and you are unable to attend, please contact Samantha@OrangeUGoing.com at least 48 hours before the event.
 No-show attendees will not eligible to receive tickets to future events.